 Hydration is incredibly important for optimal health but is especially crucial during illness.
 If fighting a fever too, the body needs even more water than usual to avoid dehydration.
 Herbal teas and water are the best choices to keep hydration levels up.
 Getting enough fluids also helps loosen mucus and moisturizes the throat.

 A humidifier in the bedroom at night or throughout the house in the day can make a huge difference in breathing.
 Moist air soothes and relaxes the bronchial tubes making breathing easier.
+More moisture also helps cut down on nosebleeds and other chronic ailments that come with dry, irritated nasal passages.

 Honey is one of my favorite home remedies since it’s powerful and yummy — even kids love it.
 It soothes irritated mucous membranes and is effective against upper respiratory infection in children.
 Swallow a spoonful of honey (let it sit at the throat if possible) as needed.